-Class Hours 3 Lab Hours 0 Clinical Hours 0 Work Experience 0 Credit Hours 3
+Class Hours 3 Lab Hours 0 Clinical Hours 0 Work Experience 0 Credit Hours 3 Minimum State Prerequisites: None Minimum State Corequisites: None Local Prerequisites: DRE-097, or ENG 002, or ENG 111 Local Corequisites: None

 This course introduces world history from the dawn of civilization to the early modern era.
 Topics include Eurasian, African, American, and Greco-Roman civilizations and Christian, Islamic and Byzantine cultures.
 Upon completion, students should be able to analyze significant political, socioeconomic, and cultural developments in pre-modern world civilizations.

-College Transfer: This course has been approved for transfer under the CAA as a general education course in
+College Transfer: This course has been approved for transfer under the CAA as a general education course in Social/Behavioral Sciences.

-Social/Behavioral Sciences.
 This course has been approved for transfer under the ICAA as a general education course in Social/Behavioral Sciences.
 This is a Universal General Education Transfer Component (UGETC) course.